OliverHennhoefer/unquad/docs/source/user_guide/troubleshooting.md

 1. **Check the New API**: Ensure you're using the updated API with direct parameters instead of DetectorConfig
 2. **Update Import Statements**: Use the new module structure for strategy imports
 3. **Verify Parameter Names**: Check that parameter names match the new API
-4. **Check the [GitHub Issues](https://github.com/OliverHennhoefer/unquad/issues)** for similar problems
+4. **Check the [GitHub Issues](https://github.com/OliverHennhoefer/nonconform/issues)** for similar problems
-5. **Search the [Discussions](https://github.com/OliverHennhoefer/unquad/discussions)** for solutions
+5. **Search the [Discussions](https://github.com/OliverHennhoefer/nonconform/discussions)** for solutions
 6. **Create a new issue** with:
    - A minimal reproducible example using the new API
    - Expected vs actual behavior
-   - System information (Python version, unquad version, etc.)
+   - System information (Python version, nonconform version, etc.)
    - Relevant error messages
    - Whether you're migrating from the old API

 ## Migration Checklist

-When migrating from older versions of unquad:
+When migrating from older versions of nonconform:

 - [ ] Remove `DetectorConfig` imports and usage
 - [ ] Update detector initialization to use direct parameters